Skip to main content

 gump playbook show cheap2sota > .gump/workflows/cheap2sota.yaml

 Edit the file.
-Project workflows take priority over built-in ones — next time you run --workflow cheap2sota, Gump will use your version.
+Project workflows take priority over built-in ones — next time you run cheap2sota, Gump will use your version.
 Workflows are looked up in this order:

 1. Project: .gump/workflows/<name>.yaml